MarcinDev-web/project/docs/BRANDING.md

 ### Pitch (one sentence)
 ```
-FORGE Worlds — Open-source 3D game creation platform built by the community, for the community.
+Forge World — Open-source 3D game creation platform built by the community, for the community.
 POWERED BY FORGE ENGINE.
 ```

 ### Mission Statement